Open Accessibility Menu

 Radiology and Imaging

-Our imaging services includes some of the most advanced medical equipment in use today, with digital systems providing higher quality images and faster retrieval.
+Our imaging services include technology that is robust and time-tested to deliver dependable results.
 For the convenience of our patients and their referring physicians, we provide easy and flexible scheduling (including some walk-in appointments), comfortable waiting areas and prompt delivery of test results.

-We also offer multiple sites for imaging studies.
+We also offer multiple sites for general x-ray imaging studies.

 West Texas Medical Plaza